What is a Data Logger?

 When choosing a data logger the following parameters should be considered.

-a certain input type while others are programmable for different types of inputs.
-OMEGA offers data loggers for the
+to a certain input type while others are programmable for different types of inputs.
+OMEGA offers data

 Event or State